 The ultrasonic humidifier was developed to help people sleep better, by raising the humidity at night.
 The older models were never intended to be kept on 24 hours a day.

+It outsells all the other humidifiers by long shots.
+It also comes with a humidistat.
 Even though there were reviews that talked about loud air noises, and it leaking everywhere, and some got broken models, these were less than 10% of the more than 2,000 reviews left on Amazon.

 The one consistent complaint was that it does not raise humidity in larger rooms like advertised, and the company insisted that it did.
 But when the complaints are consistently saying the same thing over and over, there’s a hint to that it might be true.

 Don’t plan on getting this to humidify the whole house.

 Amazon may notify you that there’s a newer model available, but don’t click on that one.
 It is designed to diffuse essential oils and has close to half the capacity to hold water than this one does.
 Sometimes, older is better.
 When I wrote this article, this humidifier was ranking number 4 in the category of overall humidifiers.